Michsior14/covis/README.md

 Make sure the database is running!

+### Using typescript (a bit slower)

 1. Move gziped csv file to `apps/covis-service/src/assets` and name it `data.csv.gz`.
 2. Run migration script and be patient, it will take some time.

     ```sh
     yarn migration:run
     ```

+### Using SQL (faster)

+1. Move gziped csv file to folder accessible on SQL server (for docker-compose: `./data`) and name it `data.csv.gz`.
+2. Move `apps/covis-service/seed.sql` to folder accessible on SQL server (for docker-compose: `./data`).
+3. Connect to the SQL server and execute the above script and be patient, it will take some time.

 ## Run the apps in development mode